fls-bioinformatics-core/genomics/illumina2cluster/README.markdown

                           where <lanes> is a single integer (e.g. 1), a set of integers (e.g. 1,3,...), a range (e.g. 1-3), or a combination (e.g. 1,3-5,7)
+    --ignore-warnings     ignore warnings about spaces and duplicated sampleID/sampleProject combinations when writing new
+                          samplesheet.csv file

 Example: